TerranMechworks/zcue/README.md

 # ZCue

-ZCue is a cross-platform, open-source project to extract or apply cue points from wave/wav files of certain games developed by Zipper Interactive™ to modern formats:
+ZCue is a cross-platform, open-source project to extract or apply cue points from wave/wav files of certain games developed by Zipper Interactive™:

 * the Recoil™ game (1999)
 * the MechWarrior 3™ base game (1999)